MitsuhaYuki/mint-keywind-theme/README.md

 mint-keywind-theme is an extend to [Keywind](https://github.com/lukin/keywind)

+## **WARNING**

+This project has been abandoned, it's really not an ideal project structure, and also not good for maintenance.

+Personally now I recommend using [Keycloakify](https://github.com/keycloakify/keycloakify) to write your own theme.
+It is based on the React framework, has good modular support, and has good support for various versions of Keycloak.

 ## Overview

 While inheriting all the existing features of Keywind, this repository also includes the following optimizations and updates: